The Wild Garden by William Robinson

 Description

 William Robinson (1838-1945) was an Irish gardener, writer and journalist.
 His writing influenced a generation of gardeners and he became a friend and collaborator with Gertrude Jekyll.
-In 1884 he purchased the Elizabethan house Gravetye Manor, where he worked to transform its gardens.
+In 1884 he purchased the Elizabethan house Gravetye Manor in Sussex, where he worked to transform its gardens.

 Alice Vincent is a writer, journalist and gardener.
 Her books include Rootbound, Why Women Grow and Hark.